Mobile Legends: Bang Bang: Spin-offs

 On 31 July 2019, Moonton released a spin-off game titled Mobile Legends: Adventure, an idle role-playing video game where players start with a hero and unlock various features by progressing through a campaign.
 The game features several characters from Mobile Legends: Bang Bang.

 Moonton released its first animated television series titled Legends of Dawn: The Sacred Stone directed by Ziaolong Zhang.
 It follows the story of Mobile Legends: Bang Bangs hero Claude and his monkey sidekick Dexter, as they steal an artifact from the Imperial Capital.
 The animated series premiered on Tencent's streaming services WeTV and Iflix on 5 September 2021, and made its television premiere on TV9 in Malaysia, NET. in Indonesia, and ABS-CBN Corporation's Kapamilya Channel and A2Z (owned by ZOE Broadcasting Network) in the Philippines on 19 September 2021.

+In June 2024, Moonton released a comic book titled Mobile Legends: Outlaw written by Vancy and Limei and supervised by Adalo and Yingjie.
+It follows the story of Mobile Legends: Bang Bangs heroes Layla and Ixia, about Ixia joining the Eruditio Rangers and saving Dr. Rooney from The Chosen Order.

 In November 2024, Moonton release a spin-off game based on MLBB heroes titled Magic Chess: Go Go (MCGG), set in the same universe as MLBB through its soft launch in Malaysia and Singapore.
 The game received 8 million registration on the soft launch, thus trigger imminent release in both countries.
 The first look of the game was presented on 14 December 2024, after Team Liquid ID sweep home 3–0 against Selangor Red Giants on lower bracket final in M6 World Championship.

-In July 2025, Moonton announced that they are collaborating with Base FX and Little Black Book Studios and are making another Mobile Legends animated series that's in development, which will dive deep and expand the games lore and it's Heroes.
+In July 2025, Moonton announced that they are collaborating with Base FX and The Little Black Book Studios to make another Mobile Legends animated series that's in development, which will dive deep and expand the games lore and its Heroes.